stephensalim/APNEquipLabs/content/AMI Inspector Lab/Tag_Golden_AMI.md

     ![](/AMI Inspector Lab/images/img002.png)

+4. Click **Cancel and Exit** (Ideally you could use your own golden image but for the purpose of this lab we will be using AWS public AMI as the golden AMI.)

-4. In the navigation pane, choose **AMIs**.
+5. In the navigation pane, choose **AMIs**.
-5. In the search ensure the setting is set to **Public Images**.
+6. In the search ensure the setting is set to **Public Images**.
-6. In teh search field, search for AMI of the AMI you noted in step 3
+7. In the search field, search for AMI of the AMI you noted in step 3

     ![](/AMI Inspector Lab/images/img003.png)

-3. Choose your AMI from the list, and then choose **Actions** > **Add/Edit Tags**.
+8. Choose your AMI from the list, and then choose **Actions** > **Add/Edit Tags**.
-4. Choose **Create Tag.** In the **Key** column, type `app-name`.
+9. Choose **Create Tag.** In the **Key** column, type `app-name`.
 In the **Value** column, type your application name.
 Following the same steps, create the `app-version` and `app-environment` tags.
 Choose **Save**.

     ![](/AMI Inspector Lab/images/img004.png)

-Now that you have tagged your golden AMIs, you need to create golden AMI metadata, which will be read by the `StartContinuousAssessment` function to initiate vulnerability assessments.
+Now that you have tagged your golden AMIs, you need to create golden AMI metadata, which will be red by the `StartContinuousAssessment` Lambda function to initiate vulnerability assessments.
 You will store the golden AMI metadata in the Systems Manager Parameter Store.